Data Protection and Access Requests

 Are there any restrictions on these rights?

 Yes.
 The GDPR allows that all of these rights may be restricted by national law in certain circumstances (for example, the prevention and detection of crime).
-You may find further information on these restrictions by accessing the website of the Data Protection Commission.
+You may find further information on these restrictions by accessing at the link provided of the website of the Data Protection Commission.

 How may I access my personal data (Data Subject Access Request)?